Transport disruption as typhoon batters Japan | Malay Mail

-TOKYO, Aug 24 — A strong typhoon this morning churned over parts of western Japan already hit by deadly flooding last month, but while transport links were disrupted there were few immediate reports of injury or damage.
+TOKYO, Aug 24 — A strong typhoon barrelled toward Japan’s northern island today after churning over parts of western Japan already hit by deadly flooding last month, but while transport links were disrupted, injuries and damages were limited.

-Typhoon Cimaron made landfall late last night and passed over the Japanese archipelago overnight, bringing winds of nearly 200kph and dumping up to 600mm of rain in 48 hours, according to the Japan Meteorological Agency.
+Typhoon Cimaron made landfall late Thursday and passed over the Japanese archipelago overnight, bringing winds of nearly 200 kilometres per hour and dumping up to 600 millimetres of rain in 48 hours, according to the Japan Meteorological Agency.

+The typhoon was moving northeast over the Sea of Japan (East Sea) Friday afternoon and forecast to make landfall again on the northern island of Hokkaido later in the day, although its strength had declined significantly.

 Television pictures showed torrential rain, flooded streets and some structural damage with roof tiles blown off and one lorry overturned on a bridge by the high winds.